 Key performance benefits include:

-- Ray Tracing Support: The iPad Air M4 chip lets you use hardware-accelerated ray tracing to make lighting in games and 3D rendering look real.
+- Ray Tracing Support: The iPad Air M4 chip supports hardware-accelerated ray tracing to make lighting in games and 3D rendering look more realistic.

-- AI Processing: A faster neural engine speeds up AI tasks on devices, like editing photos and isolating voices in real time.
+- AI Processing: A faster neural engine speeds up AI tasks on devices, such as photo editing and voice isolation, in real time.

-- Multitasking Mastery: The iPad Air M4 chip has 12GB of RAM, so it can run multiple apps at once without having to reload them.
+- Multitasking Mastery: The iPad Air M4 chip has 12GB of RAM, so it can run multiple apps at once without reloading them.
 This is ideal for the heavy workflows that iPadOS 26 supports.

 Revolutionary connectivity with N1 and C1X chips

-This efficiency helps users get the “all-day battery life” they want by making sure the iPad Air M4 chip gets the right amount of power.
-The C1X chip also has advanced location privacy features that protect users’ data without making the signal weaker.
+This efficiency helps users achieve the “all-day battery life” they want by ensuring the iPad Air M4 chip gets the right amount of power.
+The C1X chip also includes advanced location privacy features that protect users’ data without weakening the signal.

 Same design, same price, new availability